Mistralys/x4-savegame-parser/README.md

 - Run `composer install`
 - Rename `config.dist.php` to `config.php`
 - Edit the file to enter the relevant settings
-- Extract some savegame XML files (see below)
+- Start the server with `php start-server.php`
-- Open the repository in a browser
+- Open the server in a browser

-## Extract XML files

-By default, X4 compresses savegame files as `.gz` archives.
-To be able to use the tool, the target savegames must first be uncompressed.
-This can be done in two
-ways:

-1. Extract the XML files using a tool like [7-zip](https://7-zip.org)
-2. Turn off savegame compression in X4's game settings

 ## Usage